TeriyakisaurusRex/42School/get_next_line/README.md

 ```bash
 $ gcc main.c && echo "Eggs" | ./a.out
 ```
 will return `Eggs` to the command line.
 That is reading and writing one byte at a time. now we could do this from another file.
-If we make a \*.txt file and
+If we make a \*.txt file and *cat* and pipe it over it should be able to read it.
+That will be useful for our GNL testing purposes.

 Assumptions
 - We are reading text files, i.e. only char values and iterating one byte at a time